-ES.3 Content and Structure of the MCAS
+Content and Structure of the MCAS

 The Port's MCAS recognizes that bold and transformational action is urgently needed to improve the health of the Portside Community.
-Health Equity for All is the guiding vision, and the MCAS's overarching goal-100% Zero Emissions Trucks and Cargo Handling Equipment by 2030-is intended to serve and facilitate achievement of that guiding vision.
+Health Equity for All is the guiding vision, and the MCAS's Long-term Goal-100% Zero Emissions Trucks and Cargo Handling Equipment by 2030-is intended to serve and facilitate achievement of that guiding vision.

 Background information is provided on seven maritime-related emission sources, as well as three priorities that were identified by stakeholders.
 For each of these ten areas, the MCAS includes specific, near-term goals and objectives to be accomplished between 2021 and June 30, 2026.
-Although achievement of the near-term goals and objectives, as well as the overarching goal of 100% Zero Emissions Trucks and Cargo Handling Equipment by 2030, will require specific future action and/or approvals, the goals and objectives are written to be Specific, Measurable, Achievable, Relevant, Time-bound, Inclusive, and Equitable (or SMARTIE).
+Although achievement of the near-term goals and objectives, will require specific future action and/or approvals, the near-term goals and objectives are written to be Specific, Measurable, Achievable, Relevant, Time-bound, Inclusive, and Equitable (or SMARTIE).
 The MCAS also identifies approximately 34 separate potential initiatives, including partnerships, studies, and potential projects, that may be implemented to facilitate attainment of the enumerated near-term goals.
 It is also anticipated that technological advances will result in additional options for implementation toward achievement of near-term goals and objectives.
 In addition to the primary benefit of clean air, the 34 initiatives contemplated in the MCAS will also yield several other co-benefits.
-Figure ES-2 further illustrates the structure and content of the MCAS.
+Figure S-2 further illustrates the structure and content of the MCAS near-term goals and objectives.